My friend was just venting to me the other day about Father’s Day:

 I can think of five reasons:

-- Scripture commands us to honor our parents (Eph 6:2-3).
-This verse doesn’t limit that to mothers or to terrific parents, so why should we.
+- Scripture commands us to honor our parents (Ephesians 6:2-3).
+This verse doesn’t limit that to mothers or to terrific parents, so why should we?

-- Thanking our fathers helps us focus on living out their good qualities in our own lives.
+- Thanking our fathers helps us focus on living out good qualities we see in them.

-- Forgiving our fathers helps free us from obsessing over and repeating some of their mistakes.
+- Forgiving our fathers helps free us from obsessing over —or repeating — some of their mistakes.

 - Forgiveness releases us from bitterness and starts the process of healing the relationship.

-Remember, if this is difficult, you can draw on the resources of faith; God has all the grace and forgiveness you’ll ever need to honor your father and help you move past the hurt.
+Remember, if this is difficult, you can draw on the resources God gives; through his Spirit living in you, God can impart all the grace and forgiveness you’ll ever need to honor your father and help you move past the hurt.
 God isn’t asking you to take this step alone.
-Rely on the power of the Holy Spirit.
+Rely on the Holy Spirit.
+He is able to do infinitely above all that you can imagine by his power within you (Ephesians 3:20-21).